nadavmoyal/Ex2/README.md

 >https://github.com/yehonatanbarel

 ## Introduction:
 This project is an assignment in an object-oriented course at Ariel University.
-The project consists of two parts: The first part is an implenentation of directed weighted graph and consist ___ classes, ___ interfaces with __ implementations and another class belonging to the second part of the assignment that we will detail below.
+The project consists of two parts: The first part is an implenentation of directed weighted graph and consist 5 classes, 5 interfaces.
+Another classes are belonging to the second part of the assignment that we will detail now.
+The second part of the project is to bulid a GUI visualization , that recive a graph and can compute the algorithms that we were build in the first part of the assignment.

 # Description of the classes: